-Will Truro residents be given preference for housing on the Walsh Property?
+Who will be given preference for housing on the Walsh Property?

 The WPCPC recommends giving Outer Cape residents and workers preference for housing to the maximum extent allowed.

 Who will monitor and ensure that rental units remain affordable in perpetuity?